offen/analyticstxt/draft-ring-analyticstxt.md

 This document defines a way to specify the privacy related characteristics of analytics and tracking software.
 We aim for this information to be consumable both by humans as well as software.
-For example, search engines or browser extensions could make use of this data and display information to users.
+For example, search engines or browser extensions could make use of the provided data and display information to users, but it should also be simple enough to serve as information for inquiring users as is.

 The file "analytics.txt" is not intended to replace the requirement for complying with existing regulations, but supposed to give insights beyond the scope of these regulations.